need4swede/wiki-go/data/documents/browsing/collections/document.md

 ## Accessing Collections

-Collections appear in two places:
+Collections appear in several places:

+1. **Home screen**: the Collections row, with a See All card into the full browse
-1. **Item Detail Pages**: Movies that belong to a collection show a "Collections" section below Cast & Crew
+2. **Item detail pages**: movies in a collection show a **Part of Collection** section
-2. **Search Results**: Collections can appear as a separate category in search
+3. **Library tab**: the full library browse has a Collections filter, with content-type pills for movie, show, and mixed collections
+4. **Search results**: collections appear as their own result type

+You can also have the Movies tab fold movies into their collections automatically with **Group Movies into Collections** in **Settings > Home**.

 ## Collection Detail Page

-Selecting a collection opens a dedicated page showing:
+Selecting a collection opens a dedicated page with:

-### Header

-- Collection name
-- Total number of items
-- Collection overview (if available)
+- Collection name, item count, and overview

-### Items Row

-All movies in the collection displayed in **release date order**:

-- Chronological viewing order
-- Poster, title, and year for each item
-- Select any item to view its detail page
+- A search field for finding something specific in large collections
+- A **Layout** toggle for row or grid presentation
+- A watched filter: **All**, **Unwatched**, **Watched**
+- Sorting: default order, name, premiere date, community rating, critic rating, date added, or runtime

+Default order follows release date, so franchises play chronologically.
+Each movie's watch status is tracked individually.

 ## Theme Songs

-If the Theme Songs plugin is installed and the collection has theme music, it plays when viewing the collection page - just like individual series.
+If a collection has theme music, it plays when viewing the collection page, just like series pages.
+Control this in **Settings > User Preferences > Sounds**.

-## Navigating Within Collections

-When viewing a movie from a collection:

-- The detail page shows which collection it belongs to
-- "More From This Collection" may appear
-- You can navigate back to the collection page

-This makes it easy to watch through a franchise in order.

 ## Collection Backdrops

 Collections can have their own backdrop image.
-If available, this displays as the full-screen background when viewing the collection.
+If available, it displays as the full-screen background.
 Otherwise, Neptune uses the first item's backdrop.

 ## Tips

-- **Marathon mode**: Use collections to watch through franchises in order
+- **Marathon mode**: Pin a collection as a [shortcut](/library/shortcuts) and work through a franchise in order
-- **Progress tracking**: Each movie's watch status is tracked individually
-- **Missing images**: Neptune automatically attempts to refresh metadata for collections missing artwork
+- **Missing images**: Neptune attempts to refresh metadata for collections missing artwork